provenance-io/frontend-scripts/readme.md

 - Build initial/basic Component file structures
 - Build initial/basic Redux file structures
 - Remove and delete a React + Redux component (this will search and destroy any matching React/Redux component/store values)
-- Customize constants to fit your application structure with a `.v-scriptsrc.js` file
+- Customize constants to fit your application structure with a `.pro-scriptsrc.js` file

 ### Usage:
-- Install v-scripts globally and call from within your application
+- Install pro-scripts globally and call from within your application
 - Default paths and files names can be found within `/consts`
-- If you structure or name your files differently use a `.v-scriptsrc.js` file in your root directory (see bottom of readme for example)
+- If you structure or name your files differently use a `.pro-scriptsrc.js` file in your root directory (see bottom of readme for example)
 - To view or modify the file construction templates look within the `/templates` folder
-- Run `vs` with any of the following flags:
+- Run `pro` with any of the following flags:
   - `-v` get version of v-scripts
   - `-c` create component and/or store
   - `-r` remove component and/or store